jfvelezserrano/HistoricalDocumentRecognition/datasets.md

 ## Word dataset

-- Handwritten words from Fundación-Osborne archive
+- Handwritten words from Fundación-Osborne Archive
 - 19th century
 - Digitized at 400 DPI in gray levels
 - Transcribed in the filename